Azure/azure-kusto-microhack/README.md

 **Time series:**
 What is a time series?
 A time series is a collection of observations of well-defined data items obtained through repeated measurements over time and listed in time order.
 Most commonly, the data points are consistently measured at equally spaced intervals.
 For example, measuring the temperature of the room each minute of the day would comprise a time series.
-Data collected irregularly or only once are not time series.
+Data collected irregularly is not a time series.

 **What is time series analysis?**